VeinSyct/Electronic-Cash/README.md

-Electronic Cash
+Electronic Cash Demo

-This is an electronic cash platform that allows the transfer of money between mobile or desktop devices.
+This is a demo electronic cash app that allows the transfer of ecash between mobile or desktop devices.

 ![image](https://github.com/user-attachments/assets/ae11aadc-c563-4eed-86a8-81af27a0f661)